-The first screening of applicants will be held based on the application documents by the Graduate School of Engineering Science, Osaka University within the month of December 2023.
+The first screening of applicants will be held based on the application documents by the Graduate School of Engineering Science, Osaka University by the middle of December 2024.

 After the document screening, successful applicants are required to submit all the original application documents 5-(3)-(a) ~ (i) (NOT SCANNED) by registered postal mail such as Express Mail Service (EMS) by the designated date to the below address.